Get the reportMore

 Sumo Logic helps enterprises accelerate their cloud strategy by offering an automated, easy, and rapid development and deployment process for cloud-based applications.
 We have developed the first truly next-generation machine data analytics platform, delivered as a cloud-based service.
 Some of the features that our platform offers are:

-To support rapid growth and cloud migration thanks to a multi-tenant architecture.
+On-demand scaling to support rapid growth and cloud migration thanks to a multi-tenant architecture.

-And identification of any risks and threats within the cloud environment.
+Security analytics and identification of any risks and threats within the cloud environment.